 - Allotment - a field!

 There are jobs to be done all over the whole farm.
-When appropriate, we work at any part of the farm.
-For example, planting bluebell bulbs in a small piece of woodland or feeding birds along the track or in a field of bird cover.
+When appropriate, we work on the main farm.
+For example, feeding birds along the track or in a field of bird cover.

 What are the costs?